Skip to Content

 Best Tips for Dressing Inverted Triangle Body Types

-Focus on bringing attention to your waist, volume to your hips, and balancing your shoulders and bust.
+Focus on adding volume to your hips, and balancing your shoulders and bust.

 What should you avoid?